 What’s Not Great about SANA Namerakahonpo Plumping Eye Cream?

-1. No Lightening of Dark Circles
+1. No Visible Lightening of Dark Circles

 SANA Namerakahonpo Plumping Eye Cream is said to contain light-reflecting powder to hide shadows and dullness.
 I didn’t notice any cosmetic difference in the tone of my skin after application.
 Even if there is any brightening effect, it must have been really subtle.